-- 1. To sustain and enhance community facilities for the benefit of all residents (including those with a disability). - 2.
+- 1. To sustain and enhance community facilities for the benefit of all residents and the wider local community (including those with a disability). - 2.
 To create and improve facilities specifically for young people, in conjunction with appropriate organisations both within and beyond the parish.